 The amount of sound reduction going both ways is significant.
 My neighbor was kind enough to allow me to place a stereo mic (the XY capsule for the Zoom Q8) in his apartment to hear the difference it made for him through the wall, and I also tested it with the Q8 inside my apartment.
 Even just sticking your head inside the Isovox you can instantly tell that the sound coming in is reduced by a lot.
 Hearing my voice on my large diaphragm condenser mic (Mojave MA200) with and without it really highlighted the amount of reflection going on in my room – and how much the Isovox was capable of removing.
 The tests will speak for themselves – try listening with good headphones for maximum effect.
 I didn’t manipulate the gain at all in those clips, they are raw as they were going into the mic.

 If you sing or do voiceover work and you can’t afford or it isn’t feasible to build some kind of full-size isolation booth, the Isovox is a godsend.
-The official price has yet to be released, but it’s looking to be around $900-1000, which is a lot, but not if you’re serious about your voice, and it’s a great deal cheaper than most of the alternatives.
+The price is pretty high ($999) which is a lot, but not if you’re serious about your voice, and it’s a great deal cheaper than most of the alternatives.
 I plan on putting it to a ton of use for years to come, and I think my voice will be far better for it.